Michael-Sharkansky/Python-image-preprocessing-for-GAN/readme.md

 label folder.
 Command line:   -c  <config_file>

-i-list-append2  ñ  take images with the same name from 2 folders and append them into one image, horizontally or vertically.
+i-list-append2  ‚Äì  take images with the same name from 2 folders and append them into one image, horizontally or vertically.
 Take an image and split it into two halves, horizontally or vertically.

-i-list-appendN  ñ  take images with the same name from N folders listed in the configuration file (default configuration file is: conf_append_n.txt) and append them into one image, horizontally or vertically.
+i-list-appendN  ‚Äì  take images with the same name from N folders listed in the configuration file (default configuration file is: conf_append_n.txt) and append them into one image, horizontally or vertically.

 i-list-append_next - append pairs of consecutive images in a folder into a larger image and place the resulting images into another folder.
 It is useful when feature is on one image and the label is on the next one (or vice versa).
-A program named ìcounters.exeî copies a pair of images with appending a running number to them so that they remain consecutive in the folder.
+A program named ‚Äúcounters.exe‚Äù copies a pair of images with appending a running number to them so that they remain consecutive in the folder.

-i-compare-folders ñ compare two folder to verify that they contain the same file names for all the files in both folders, feature and label.
+i-compare-folders ‚Äì compare two folder to verify that they contain the same file names for all the files in both folders, feature and label.
 It is for the GAN models.

-i-folder-files ñ remove a number of files from all the subfolders or copy or move a number of files into the corresponding subfolder in another folder.
+i-folder-files ‚Äì remove a number of files from all the subfolders or copy or move a number of files into the corresponding subfolder in another folder.
 It is for the GAN models to help to maintain files in folders with feature and label subfolders.
-Command line:   -c  <config_file> The selections of from line ìIî to line ìjî will process the I-th line, the j-th line and all the lines between
+Command line:   -c  <config_file> The selections of from line ‚ÄúI‚Äù to line ‚Äúj‚Äù will process the I-th line, the j-th line and all the lines between
 them: it processes j-i+1 images.

-Taftaf-class-u ñ run classification deep learning models.
+Taftaf-class-u ‚Äì run classification deep learning models.

-i-find-image ñ find image with same name in another folder and show it.
+i-find-image ‚Äì find image with same name in another folder and show it.
 Good for feature/label sets of folders.

 i-make-list  - append a sequence of images into one file.

-i-make-rename  - remove ëllí or ëffí from the file names.
+i-make-rename  - remove ‚Äòll‚Äô or ‚Äòff‚Äô from the file names.